VladimirV01/t5_informer/README.md

 ![Assembled Informer](Photos/Assembled.jpg "Assembled Informer")

 ## References
-Working on this project I designed the case entirely from scratch but the software I found on other repositories and heavily modified it to work for my needs.
+Working on this project I designed the case entirely from scratch.
+However, the software was found in other repositories and was heavily modified by me to work for my needs.
 Here are the references to the repositories and articles which I used.